 By default, Windows will download and install new updates as they roll out in the future.
 You just have to get over this initial hump!

 Surfing the web in an unfamiliar browser is like trying to tango while you’re wearing someone else’s shoes.
 It can be done, but it ain’t pretty.
 Here are direct links for Chrome, Firefox, and Opera if Edge isn’t your thing.

 Chrome was the clear winner in PCWorld’s 2015 browser shoot-up if you’re looking to try something new, though Opera’s been adding very enticing new features all year long.
 If your tastes lean more exotic, you could always dabble with one of these 10 obscure, highly specialized browsers, too.

 Now that you’ve slipped into something more comfortable, it’s time to get your security ducks in a row.

-Windows Defender isn’t included in prior versions of Windows, however, nor is it the most full-featured anti-malware solution out there.
+Windows Defender isn’t included in most prior versions of Windows, however—it’s in Windows 8, but preinstalled antivirus program trials can disable it.
+Nor is it the most full-featured anti-malware solution out there.
 You can’t even schedule scans!
-PCWorld’s guide to building the ultimate free security suite can help you find the right tools to keep your PC protected.
+PCWorld’s guide to building the ultimate free security suite can help you find all the right tools to keep your PC protected.